paulmis/beepboop3000/README.md

 ## Installation

 #### Install raspi
-Donwload the raspi imager from [here](https://www.raspberrypi.com/software/) and burn the image onto the MicroSD card.
+1. Donwload the raspi imager from [here](https://www.raspberrypi.com/software/) and burn the image onto the MicroSD card.
+2. Plug the MicroSD into the pi and power.
+The system will take a couple of minutes to set up.
+3. Connect to the local network.

+#### Connect remotely
+You can connect to the pi remotely on a local network through SSH.
+To enable SSH go to

+`top left corner` -> `preferences` -> `Raspberry Pi Configuration` -> `Interfaces` -> toggle `SSH`

+To find the local address type `ifconfig` in the console.
+The `inet` address that starts with `192.168` is the local `IPv4` address.
+- `eth0` is the wired connection
+- `wlan0` is the wireless connection

+You can then remotely connect to the pi with `ssh username@192.168.x.x` (default username is `pi`).
+Note that there are issues with the wireless connection that require further configuration.

 #### Install pigpio
-Download and build using cmake (from http://abyz.me.uk/rpi/pigpio/download.html)
+Download and build using cmake (per [this](http://abyz.me.uk/rpi/pigpio/download.html))
 ```
 wget https://github.com/joan2937/pigpio/archive/master.zip
 unzip master.zip